mentionbenjamin/W5PROJECT_week_planner/README.md

 # Track Yo'self

 ## Synopsis
-Built a spending tracker web application with an animated UI
+Built a spending tracker web application with an animated UI.

 ## Deadline
 6 days, followed by a presentation on the final day.